iRadar-Data/internship-weather-forecast/README.md

 - 3 Libs that common to all apps and they are used by them
   - [Constants](libs/constants-lib) - all constants used in applications
   - [Types](libs/types-lib) - all types used in applications
-  - [Helpers](libs/helpers-lib) - all functions used for Pipes and Filters in applications
+  - [Helpers](libs/helpers-lib) - all functions used as utils in applications
   - [Services](libs/services-lib) - all services and APIs used in applications

 ### Web Client Features